Pregnancy and parenting

 How do I request accommodations?

-Accommodation requests should be directed to Velvet Wilson in the Office of Student Disability Services.
+Students may request reasonable accommodations as a result of pregnancy, childbirth, or related conditions.
+Reasonable accommodations vary based on the student's circumstances, but may include: academic accommodations and flexibility (such as breaks during class, excused absences, rescheduling of tests, extensions of deadlines, and alternatives to make up missed work); leaves of absences or changes in work schedules; changes to housing; or other types of accommodations.
+Accommodation requests should be directed to Ken Ashlock in the Office of Student Disability Services.
 The Office of SDS will discuss the pregnant or parenting individual's needs and will ask for documentation that supports the requested accommodations.
-Other documents which might be helpful for this conversation include but are not limited to: class schedule, syllabi, professor contact information, contact information for the student, etc. Contact the Office of SDS at (270) 809-2018 located at 423 Wells Hall or email Velvet Wilson at email@example.com.
+Other documents which might be helpful for this conversation include but are not limited to: class schedule, syllabi, professor contact information, contact information for the student, etc. Contact the Office of SDS at 270.809.2018 located at 423 Wells Hall or email Ken Ashlock at email@example.com.

 How do I advise a student who has disclosed that they are pregnant or parenting as